LLNL/Silo/docs/Chapter2-Section3.md

   :---

-  A multi-block grouping is the assignment of the blocks of a multi-block mesh (e. g. the mesh objects created with `DBPutXxxmesh()` calls and enumerated by name in a `DBPutMultimesh()` call) to one of several groups.
+  A multi-block grouping is the assignment of the blocks of a multi-block mesh (e.g. the mesh objects created with `DBPutXxxmesh()` calls and enumerated by name in a `DBPutMultimesh()` call) to one of several groups.
   Each group in the grouping represents several blocks of the multi-block mesh.
   Historically, support for such a grouping in Silo has been limited in a couple of ways.
   First, only a single grouping could be defined for a multi-block mesh.
   Second, the grouping could not be hierarchically defined.
   MRG trees, however, support both multiple groupings and hierarchical groupings.

-  In the `MRG` tree, define a child node of the root named "groupings.
-  " All desired groupings shall be placed under this node in the tree.
+  In the `MRG` tree, define a child node of the root named "groupings."
+All desired groupings shall be placed under this node in the tree.

   For each desired grouping, define a groupel map where the number of segments of the map is equal to the number of desired groups.
   Map segment i will be of groupel type `DB_BLOCKCENT` and will enumerate the blocks to be assigned to group i.